HLegoinha/HARPN/README.md

 After the download creat a folder named bin in the OS(C:), drop the downloaded driver.exe in there and add that folder tou yout PATH variables (in windows).

-In order to do this in windows: right-click on the windows icon > system > about > system info > advanced system definition >  Envoirment variables > System variables: there should be a variable named PATH.
+To do this in windows: right-click on the windows icon > system > about > system info > advanced system definition >  Envoirment variables > System variables: there should be a variable named PATH.
 If there is no variable with that name create a new one and put there the bin folder directory.
 If it already exists simply add the bin folder directory puting first a ';' in case there is already a directory inside.

 The arguments of the function are to be given in the following order: